-We stress that the failure probability term $4\,\exp(-c\, m \, \frac{\omega^2\, q}{2})$ is independent of the ambient dimensions $n_1, n_2,$ which are usually large in practice.
-The error estimate \eqref{error} implies that the density $q$ contributes to reducing the embedding error in a linear decay manner.
-However, the tensor structure in the sketching design slightly weakens the theoretical result by an extra factor of $\smax^2+1$ from the maximal coordinate of the tensor factors $\bxi_k$ \eqref{sketch ii}.
-We explore this numerically in \cref{BN} and show that the maximal magnitude in the tensor-structured sketch indeed affects the sketching performance as the theory suggests.
+We stress that the failure probability term is independent of the ambient dimensions $n_1, n_2,$ which are usually large in practice.
+The error estimate \eqref{eqn:sup_error} implies that the density $q$ contributes to reducing the embedding error in a quadratic decay manner.
+However, the tensor structure in the sketching design slightly weakens the theoretical result by adding the new $M$-complexity term.
+Originally in the unstructured sub-Gaussian sketching setting, the $M$-complexity is substituted by the Gaussian width parameter, see Proposition 1 in \cite{PW15} for details.
+We show in \cref{M-complexity remark} that $M$-complexity is quantitatively bigger than Gaussian width.
+We explore this numerically in \cref{sketch_size} and demonstrate that there is indeed a sketching error increase for tensor-structured sketching matrices as opposed to unstructured sketches, which validates our theory.

-\begin{remark} The scaling factor $\alpha^2\, (\smax^2 +1)$ in the error bound \eqref{error} is a finite constant.
-In fact, recalling \eqref{sketch ii}, the entries of $\bxi_k\in\Real^{n_2}$ are products of bounded random variables and Bernoulli variables, so they can be uniformly bounded by a finite $\smax.$ Furthermore, the entries of $\vphi^{(1)}, \vphi^{(2)}$ are sub-Gaussian variables, thus the $\psi_2$ norms can also be uniformly bounded by a finite number $\alpha.$ \end{remark}